Tauranga is growing at pace. We are now New Zealand’s fifth largest city, and more people are choosing Tauranga as their home.

 How we’ll get there

-Simultaneously, Council will be looking into a range of incentives, tools and investments to support the growth of our town centres.
+Simultaneously, Council will be looking into a range of plan changes, incentives, tools and investments to support the growth of our town centres.

-Following feedback from key stakeholders and the community, and findings from the technical studies, a Future Development Strategy will be developed that will identify proposed locations for growth, sequencing and timing, and the capacity of each area to accommodate growth.
-Following adoption of the Tauranga City Council’s Long Term Plan 2018-2028, public consultation on the draft Future Development Strategy will be undertaken.
-The community will be asked for feedback on the strategy –
+Following engagement with key stakeholders and the community on the Urban Strategy, and with findings from the technical studies, a Future Development Strategy will be developed to identify proposed locations for growth, sequencing and timing, and the capacity of each area to accommodate growth.
+Public consultation on the draft Future Development Strategy will be undertaken from July.
+This will provide an opportunity for the wider Western Bay public to have a say on the principle of centres-led growth articulated in the Tauranga Urban Strategy.
+The community will be asked for feedback on the strategy, including: